learn-co-curriculum/java-mod-1-non-access-modifiers/README.md

 }
 ```

-We can now access this static variable via the class without having and instance of it:
+We can now access this static variable via the class without having an instance of it:

 ```java
 public static void main(String[] args) {